Monarch Butterfly Garden

 • Long bloom period

-• Dark green leaves make a striking contrast with bright flowers
+• Dark green leaves make a striking contrast with clusters of bright orange flowers

 • Stunning centerpiece or accent in the garden